 The salsa, which on its own tastes very lemony and a bit salty, gets spooned over the wedges of sweet, caramelized cabbage, which temper the sharpness.

 I made this for dinner one night using a purply cabbage from our CSA, then made it again the following night using a head of Savoy cabbage.
 Both were delicious.
 I’ve been serving it alongside pizza, but I think it would be especially good with this parmesan-roasted chicken.

-Spoon the salsa over top and serve immediately with…
+- Spoon the salsa over top and serve immediately.

 From Joshua McFadden’s Six Seasons